gautammenghani/knowledge_graph/LDD3/ch2_Build_run_modules.md

 modules on top of other modules.
 Module stacking is implemented in the main- stream kernel sources as well: the msdos filesystem relies on symbols exported by the fat module, and each input USB device module stacks on the usbcore and input modules.

+## Init and shutdown
+  1. Basic skeleton of init function
+     ```c
+        static int __init initialization_function(void)
+        {
+            /* Initialization code here */
+        }
+        module_init(initialization_function);
+     ```
+    - __init token  is a hint to the kernel that the given function is used only at initialization time.
+The module loader drops the initialization function after the module is loaded, making its memory available for other uses.
+  2. Modules can register many different types of facilities, including different kinds of devices, filesystems, cryptographic transforms, and more.
+For each facility, there is a specific kernel function that accomplishes this registration.
+The arguments passed to the kernel registration functions are usually pointers to data structures describing the new facility and the name of the facility being registered.
+  3. Most registration functions are prefixed with register\_, so another possible way to find them is to grep for register\_ in the kernel source.
+Also look for EXPORTSYMBOL
+  4. Cleanup function -
+      ```c
+     		static void __exit cleanup\_function(void)
+				{
+						/* Cleanup code here */
+				}
+					module_exit(cleanup_function);
+      ```